 With the discovery of gold in California in 1848, the Sacramento region became a national and international focus of attention, drawing a mass migration of gold seekers, miners and pioneers to the area.

-was established in 1933 and still in use today.
-Members of the Board of Supervisors adopted the County Seal
+County Charter was established in 1933 and still in use today.
+Members of the Board of Supervisors adopted the

 The people of the Sacramento County region have long been innovative and energetic in their approach to building the community and advancing commerce.
 During the Gold Rush era, Sacramento served as a center for commerce and agriculture, as well as a major supply distribution point.
 The area was a terminus for wagon trains, riverboats, and stagecoaches.
 Construction of the Central Pacific Railroad began in Sacramento and continued east to join the Union Pacific line in Utah in May 1869, forming the first transcontinental railroad and opening a major transportation route that would link the United States from the east and west.
 Communications also opened up with the arrival of the Pony Express and introduction of the telegraph.